Åsa Waldau: Biography

 Waldau was hired part-time by the Pentecostal congregation of Knutby in March 1992.
 Kim Wincent, whom she had met in bible school in 1985, was a pastor there.
-Waldau's authority over the congregants rapidly increased after she declared herself to be the "Bride of Christ" personified.
-There were claims of prophecies about a "disrespected servant of the Lord" who would be the cause of a "fire from Knutby."
+Waldau's authority over the congregants rapidly increased after she declared herself to be the "Bride of Christ" (Kristi brud) personified.
+There were claims of prophecies about a "disrespected servant of the Lord" who would be the cause of a "fire from Knutby".
 She traveled widely in Swedish Pentecostal communities, and induced many young people to move to Knutby.
-In 1997 she convinced Helge Fossmo and his wife Heléne to join the Knutby community as a pastor.
+In 1997, she convinced Helge Fossmo and his wife Heléne to join the Knutby community as a pastor.

 In 2020, Waldau and two pastors from the Knutby congregation were convicted of assault towards members of their church.
 Her sentence was conditional release, plus 120 hours of community service.

 Teachings

 The Philadelphia congregation in Knutby was established in 1921 during the Pentecostal revival in Sweden connected with Lewi Pethrus.
 Waldau was the granddaughter of Pethrus' successor Willis Säwe, but her mother did not raise her in the faith.
 She was born again, and entered the Pentecostal tradition, but she also underwent influences from Ulf Ekman and his Livets Ord movement and from Word of Faith.

 The eschatology is pretribulationist.
-As the self-proclaimed "Bride of Christ," Waldau expected that she would be taken away before the Rapture, in a manner reminiscent of the dormition of the Virgin or the assumption of Mary, to be united with her Bridegroom.
+As the self-proclaimed "Bride of Christ", Waldau expected that she would be taken away before the Rapture, in a manner reminiscent of the dormition of the Virgin or the assumption of Mary, to be united with her Bridegroom.

 Connection with the Knutby murder

+In January 2004, Waldau's sister Alexandra Fossmo was murdered, along with her neighbour and employer Daniel Linde.
+Later, Sara Svensson, nanny for the children of Alexandra's husband Helge Fossmo, confessed to the murders.
+She claimed she acted under the influence of Helge with whom she was having an affair (but who was also having an affair with Linde's wife, Annette.)

-In 2004, Helge Fossmo's nanny Sara Svensson confessed to having killed Fossmo's second wife Alexandra (Åsa Waldau's sister), under the influence of Fossmo.
-Fossmo had claimed to get text messages from God on his cellphone, which told him Svensson would not get mercy from God if she did not kill Alexandra and their neighbour Daniel Linde.
-Fossmo was having an affair with this neighbour's wife, Annette Linde, who was also Åsa Waldau's sister-in-law.
-At the same time Fossmo had an affair with Sara Svensson herself that he (and Waldau, allegedly) exploited to manipulate her into going forward with the assassination.
+Helge Fossmo (allegedly with help from Waldau) exploited his extra-marital relationship with Svensson to manipulate her into going forward with the assassination.
+He claimed to get text messages from God on his cellphone, which told him Svensson would not get mercy from God if she did not kill Alexandra (his wife) and their neighbour, Daniel Linde.

 In 2004, Fossmo was arrested, prosecuted and sentenced to life in prison for conspiracy of murder and Svensson was sentenced to psychiatric care.
-Although Waldau was a close associate of Fossmo, there was null investigation or evidence linking her involvement to the murder plot and was never prosecuted -- at trial, prosecutor Anne Sjöblom maintained this 'close association' (and Waldau's self-anointed title 'the Bride of Christ') be withheld from the official record.
+Although Waldau was a close associate of Fossmo, there was null investigation or evidence linking her involvement to the murder plot and she was never prosecuted – at trial, prosecutor Anne Sjöblom maintained this 'close association' (and Waldau's self-anointed title 'the Bride of Christ') be withheld from the official record.